Buddha Statues and Figurines in Home and Garden Design

 The position of the hands on a statue or figurine of Buddha are called mudras and are taken from Hinduism and recall Buddha's Indian heritage.
 Here are some of the mudras:

-Abhaya Mudra - Buddha's right hand is raised with the palm facing outward.
+Abhaya Mudra - the right hand is raised with the palm facing outward.
 The left hand is down with palms facing out.
 This signifies peace.

-Bhumisparsha Mudra - 5 fingers of the Buddha's right hand reach toward the ground.
+Bhumisparsha Mudra - 5 fingers of the statue's right hand reach toward the ground.
 This recalls the moment of enlightenment of Buddha under the Bodhi tree.
-Buddha meditated all night and fought the fears and temptations sent by the demon, Mara.
+He meditated all night and fought the fears and temptations sent by the demon, Mara.
 But Buddha called the Earth goddess who washed the demons away in a flood.

 Dharmachakra Mudra - the thumb and index finger of both hands touch at the tips to form a circle, the Wheel of Dharma, the union of wisdom and action.